 - 6.19.
 The responsibility to be satisfied that a customer's identity has been verified rests with the firm entering into the transaction with the customer.
-However, where two or more financial services firms have an obligation to verify the identity of the same customer in respect of the same transaction, in certain circumstances one firm may use confirmation of the verification carried out by another firm as appropriate evidence of the customer's identity.
-Guidance on the circumstances in which such an approach is possible, and on the use of pro-forma confirmation documentation, is given in Part I, section 5.5. - 6.20.
+However, where two or more financial services firms have an obligation to verify the identity of the same customer in respect of the same transaction, in certain circumstances one firm may use the verification carried out by another firm.
+Guidance on the circumstances in which such an approach is possible, and on the use of pro-forma confirmation documentation, is given in Part I, section 5.6. - 6.20.
 Financial advisers should bear in mind that they are often the party which is carrying out the initial customer identification and verification process.
 As such, it is they who will be asked to confirm to a product or service provider that such verification has been carried out.
 Although not directly related to the sort of work that financial advisers typically carry out, the significance of issuing such confirmations is highlighted by the actions of the FSA in 2005 in fining a bond broker who gave such conformation when he was aware that he had not, in fact, carried out appropriate customer due diligence. - 6.21.
-Product providers often rely on customer verification procedures carried out by financial advisers, which underlines the importance of their systems and procedures for risk assessment being effective.
+Product providers often rely on customer verification procedures carried out by financial advisers, which underlines the importance of their systems and procedures for risk assessment being effective. - 6.22.
+Where the financial adviser has carried out verification of identity on behalf of a product provider, the adviser must be able to make available to the product provider, on request, copies of the identification and verification data and other relevant documents on the identity of the customer or beneficial owner obtained by the adviser (see paragraph 6.29).
+This obligation extends throughout the period for which the financial adviser has an obligation under the ML Regulations to retain these data, documents or other information.